ThomasMBury/ewstools/README.md

 ```
 pip install jupyter notebook
 ```
-To install the latest developement version of *ewstools*, use the command
+To install the latest development version of *ewstools*, use the command
 ```
 pip install git+https://github.com/thomasmbury/ewstools.git#egg=ewstools
 ```
-The development version comes with the risk of not being fully tested, therefore prone to bugs.
+Note, the development version comes with the risk of undergoing continual changes, and has not undergone the level of scrutiny of official releases of *ewstools*.

 ## Tutorials